BaronaGroup/migsi/README.md

 # migsi
 A node.js migration tool

+## Requirements

+- node.js: 6+

+For node.js major versions 6 and 7 the code goes through babel.
+On node.js versions 8 and above babel is not used, instead the native support for all the features is used.

 ## Command-line tool

 Migsi comes with a command-line tool for some common tasks.
 It is installed to become your `node_modules/.bin/migsi`,